Duplicate Consolidation

 Common Questions

 Will consolidation affect my eBay listings?
-No active listings are harmed.
-If a duplicate has an active listing, that card becomes the primary and the listing stays live.
-If neither duplicate is listed, you choose which to keep.
+No listing row is deleted.
+If exactly one duplicate has an active listing, that card becomes the primary and the listing stays live.
+If a non-primary record has draft, ended, sold, fee, or other listing history, consolidation stops and tells you to resolve the link.
+Two active listed records are ambiguous and also stop the merge.

 Can I undo a consolidation?
 Consolidation is not reversible — once cards are merged, the duplicate entry is removed.
 However, you can always re-upload the card images to create a new entry if needed.